Scalingo/sand/README.md

 ### HTTP TLS authentication

-If all three are defined, server will serving HTTPS instead of HTTP with client certificate authentication will be enabled, refusing requests from unauthorized clients.
+If all three are defined, server will serve HTTPS instead of HTTP with client certificate authentication will be enabled, refusing requests from unauthorized clients.

 * `HTTP_TLS_CERT` Path to the server certificate sent by the server
 * `HTTP_TLS_KEY` Path to the private key authenticating the server certificate
-* `HTTP_TLS_CA` Path to the CA used by ETCD client certificates
+* `HTTP_TLS_CA` Path to the CA used by SAND client certificates

 ## References